Ver pagina en: English | Español

 If You Can’t Fully Hear, Your Mental Health Can Suffer

-COVID-19 has shown all of us how much we need people and social connections.
+The pandemic showed all of us how much we need social interactions.
 We need to talk to people.
 But when we only catch every third word or miss out on important instructions, conversations and jokes, we begin to feel disconnected.

 We may start to avoid social events or situations we know will be noisy.
 It’s no wonder that untreated hearing loss can lead to feelings of depression and isolation.
-And being socially isolated can also increase the risk for cognitive decline.
+And as we mentioned above, being socially isolated can also increase the risk for cognitive decline.